Organic Eprints frontpage

-Germer, Jörn; Grenz, Jan and Sauerborn, Joachim (2007) Ökologische Sanitärlösungen in Afrika: Beitrag zu nachhaltiger Abfallentsor-gung und erhöhter Bodenfruchtbarkeit [Ecological sanitation in Africa: Contribution to sustainable waste disposal and improved nutrient management].
-Paper presented at Zwischen Tradition und Globalisierung - 9.
+Germer, Jörn; Grenz, Jan and Sauerborn, Joachim (2007) Ökologische Sanitärlösungen in Afrika: Beitrag zu nachhaltiger Abfallentsor-gung und erhöhter Bodenfruchtbarkeit.
+[Ecological sanitation in Africa: Contribution to sustainable waste disposal and improved nutrient management.]
+Paper at: Zwischen Tradition und Globalisierung - 9.
 Wissenschaftstagung Ökologischer Landbau, u, 20.-23.03.2007.

 Summary